inocan-group/aws-log/README.md

 httpMethod: string;
 /** the path to the endpoint called */
 path: string;
-/** parameters passed to function as a query parameter; aka, the name-value pairs after the "&" character */
+/** query parameters; aka, the name-value pairs after the "&" character */
 queryStringParameters: string;
-/** parameters passed in via the path itself
+/** parameters passed in via the path itself */
 pathParameters: string;
 /** the callers user agent string */
 userAgent: string;